Juba II: Writings

 Juba's works survive only in quotations or citations by others, in both Greek and Latin.
 There are around 100 of these, about half in Pliny the Elder's Natural History.
-Others can be found in Athenaeus, Plutarch, Aelian, Harpokration, Dioscorides, Galen, Philostratus, Herodian, Tatian, Ammianus Marcellinus, Solinus, Hesychius of Miletus, Stephanos of Byzantium, Photios, the Etymologicum Magnum, the Geoponica and various scholia on classical authors.
+Others can be found in Athenaeus, Plutarch, Claudius Aelianus Harpokration, Dioscórides, Galen, Philostratus, Herodian, Tatian, Ammianus Marcellinus, Solinus, Hesychius of Miletus, Stephanos of Byzantium, Photios, the Etymologicum Magnum, the Geoponica and various scholia on classical authors.

-Juba may have written plays, but these are not quoted and no titles are known.
+Juba may have written plays, but these are not quoted, and no titles are known.
 The supposition relies on a reading of a passage in Athenaeus.
 There are two late citations to Juba that seem to be spurious.
 Photios cites the otherwise unknown On the Deterioration of Words, while Fulgentius cites a certain Fisiologia.
 Both may have been epitomes of Juba's authentic works.

-Contributions to science
+A treaty on metrics was formerly ascribed to him, but is now generally thought to have been written by an homonym.

+Patron of arts and sciences

 Juba II was a noted patron of the arts and sciences and sponsored several expeditions and biological research.
 According to Pliny the Younger, Juba II sent an expedition to the Canary Islands and Madeira.
 He named them the Canary Islands for the particularly ferocious dogs (canarius – from canis – meaning of the dogs in Latin) the expedition found there.

 Flavius Philostratus recalled one of his anecdotes: "And I have read in the discourse of Juba that elephants assist one another when they are being hunted, and that they will defend one that is exhausted, and if they can remove him out of danger, they anoint his wounds with the tears of the aloe tree, standing round him like physicians."

 Juba's Greek physician Euphorbus wrote that a succulent spurge found in the High Atlas was a powerful laxative.
 In 12 BC, Juba named this plant Euphorbia after Euphorbus, in response to Augustus dedicating a statue to Antonius Musa, Augustus's own personal physician and Euphorbus's brother.
 Botanist and taxonomist Carl Linnaeus assigned the name Euphorbia to the entire genus in the physician's honour.
 Euphorbia was later called Euphorbia regis-jubae ("King Juba's euphorbia") to honour the king's contributions to natural history and his role in bringing the genus to notice.
 The palm tree genus Jubaea is also named after Juba.

+The following plant genera, species and varieties have been named after Juba: